segmentio/segment-docs/src/connections/destinations/catalog/inkit/index.md

 For more information, see Inkit [documentation](https://docs.inkit.com/docs/welcome-to-inkit){:target="_blank"}.

 ## Expected Data
-The merge fields in the template dictate what data you must pass to Inkit via the integration.
+The merge fields in the template dictate what data you must pass to Inkit through the integration.
 The only must-have data point is the "template_id".

 | Field | Type | Description |